-Treacle tarts are another one of those foods that I hadn’t heard of and wasn’t quite sure what they were until one of my friends brought some to our Harry Potter Club one month.
+Treacle tarts are another Harry Potter food that I hadn’t heard of before and wasn’t sure what they were.
+One of my friends brought some to our Harry Potter Club one month.
 I didn’t know what to think at first, but they were delicious!
 And, even better, they are vegan!

 A moment later the desserts appeared.
 Blocks of ice cream in every flavor you could think of, apple pies, treacle tarts, chocolate éclairs and jam doughnuts, trifle, strawberries, Jell-O, rice pudding…